solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

 -   `build()`: This function is where most of the FPS magic happens.
 It utilizes foundry cheat codes to automatically transform plain solidity code into calldata encoded for the user's governance model.
 This calldata can then be proposed on the Governance contract, signed by the multisig signers, or scheduled on the Timelock.
 For instance, an action might involve pointing a proxy to a new implementation address after deploying the implementation in the 'deploy' function as a privileged admin role in the system.

-    ```solidity
-    function build() public virtual {}
-    ```

     The `buildModifier` must be implemented when overriding so that FPS can store the actions to be used later on in the calldata generation.
 This modifier runs the `_startBuild()` function before `build()` and the `endBuild()` function after.
 This modifier also takes `toPrank` as a parameter, which represents the address used as the caller for the actions in the proposal, such as the multisig address or timelock address.

-    In the `startBuild()` function, we set the prank to the caller address and take a snapshot of the initial state using Foundry's `vm.snapshot()` cheat code.
-Then, we initiate Foundry's `vm.startStateDiffRecording()` to start recording all function calls made after this step.
+    In the `startBuild()` function, set the prank to the caller address and take a snapshot of the initial state using Foundry's `vm.snapshot()` cheat code.
+Then, initiate Foundry's `vm.startStateDiffRecording()` to start recording all function calls made after this step.
 The `build()` function is then executed, and all the build steps are recorded.
 Finally, `endBuild()` stops the state diff recording, retrieves all the call information, stops the prank, reverts the state to the initial snapshot, and filters out the calls made by the caller, ignoring any static calls.
 This process ensures that only the mutative calls made by the caller are filtered and stored in the actions array.

     ```solidity
     modifier buildModifier(address toPrank) {